bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-keycloak.md

 ### Configuring Keycloak

-At this point you should have already set Greenlight and Keycloak up and running and have both accessible through the web via their FQDNs with HTTPS enabled URLs.
+At this point, Greenlight and Keycloak should be up and running and accessible through the web via their FQDNs with HTTPS enabled URLs.

 Kindly open your browser and go to your Keycloak URL: